pietro-sillano/r-place-Network-Analysis/README.md

 ```
 ├── notebooks
      |
-     ├─ 00_statistics_figures.ipynb Some statistics and plots
+     ├─ 00_statistics_figures.ipynb Some statistics and plots of the dataset
      |
-     ├─ 01_bipartite_network.ipynb create bipartite network edge list
+     ├─ 01_bipartite_network.ipynb create bipartite network of contributing users and artworks
      |
-     ├─ 02_A_Analysis.ipynb Analysis for the 25 artworks
+     ├─ 02_A_Analysis.ipynb Analysis for the 25 artworks selection
      |
-     ├─ 02_B_Analysis.ipynb Analysis for the 100 artworks
+     ├─ 02_B_Analysis.ipynb Analysis for the 100 artworks selection

 ├── scripts
      │